Pep Guardiola: Spain

-Guardiola made his senior debut on 14 October 1992 in a 0–0 draw with Northern Ireland at Windsor Park in a World Cup qualifier.
-In the same year, Guardiola captained Spain when they won a gold medal at the Barcelona Olympic Games.
-It was in this year when he won the Bravo Award, which recognises the world's best player under the age of 21.
-Between 1992 and 2001, Guardiola played over 47 times and scored five goals for the senior Spain team.
-He was a member of the Spanish team during the 1994 World Cup, where they reached the quarter-finals, losing 2–1 to Italy.
-He fell out of favour with Javier Clemente, Spain's manager, due to disagreements and missed out on Euro 1996.
-He suffered a career-threatening injury in 1998, which kept him out of the 1998 World Cup, but he later played at Euro 2000, where he led Spain to yet another quarter-final, this time losing to France by the same margin, 2–1.
-He led the Spanish midfield until his final appearance for la Roja, a 1–0 win in a friendly against Mexico on 14 November 2001; he scored his last international goal against Sweden in a 1–1 draw during his 45th appearance.
+On 14 October 1992, Guardiola debuted for the Spain national football team in a friendly match against Northern Ireland.
+The same year, he served as Spain when they won a gold medal at the Barcelona Olympic Games.
+That same year he won the Bravo Award, which recognises the world's best player under the age of 21.

+Guardiola was a member of the Spanish team during the 1994 FIFA World Cup, where they reached the quarter-finals, losing 2–1 to Italy.
+Due to disagreements, he fell out of favour with Spain coach Javier Clemente and missed out on UEFA Euro 1996.
+Guardiola suffered a career-threatening injury in 1998 which kept him out of the year's World Cup, but later played at Euro 2000, where Spain reached another quarter-final, this time losing to France by the same margin of 2–1.
+He continued to play in the Spanish midfield until his final appearance on 14 November 2001, in a 1–0 victory in a friendly match against Mexico.
+Guardiola scored his last international goal against Sweden in a 1–1 friendly draw during his 45th appearance.

 Catalonia

 Guardiola has played for and advocated on behalf of the Catalonia football team.
-Between 1995 and 2005, he played seven friendly games for Catalonia.
+Between 1995 and 2005, he played seven friendly matches for Catalonia.